adimitrova/adimitrova/README.md

 - :school_satchel: __I’m currently mastering__ Databricks & Streaming tools,
 - 💬 __Ask me about__ Python, PySpark, SQL, Big Data, DDD, Microservices, Event-driven architecture
 - 📫 __How to reach me__: [Linkedin](https://www.linkedin.com/in/anelia-dimitrova/) or [my personal website](https://www.worldofinspiration.net/)
 - ⚡ __Fun fact__: I grow carnivoruos plants as a hobby; :hedgehog: I also work as a caretaker volunteer at a hedgehog center in the weekends.
-I am opening an online store for my plants soon with the goal to donate most of the processings for animal causes.
+I am opening an online store for my plants soon with the goal to donate most of the proceedings for animal causes.
 It will be available here: [Eat That Bug!
 Plants](https://shop.worldofinspiration.net/)
 - 📚 I also document my travels and advices thereof in my [travel blog](https://travel.worldofinspiration.net/) ✏️.
 Check it out, might be interesting 🙂
 - :thinking: Thoughts about my volunteering work, life in the Netherlands and other random things, you can read at my [Bla Bla Blog](https://blabla.worldofinspiration.net/)